IBMStreams/streamsx.jdbc/README.md

 The IBMStreams/streamsx.jdbc toolkit project is an open source Streams toolkit project focused on the development of operators and functions that extend IBM Streams ability to interact with database via JDBC.

 ### Remark
 This toolkit implements the NLS feature.
-Use the guidelines for the message bundle that are described in [The messages and the NLS for toolkits](https://github.com/IBMStreams/administration/wiki/The-messages-and-the-NLS-for-toolkits)
+Use the guidelines for the message bundle that are described in [Messages and National Language Support for toolkits](https://github.com/IBMStreams/administration/wiki/Messages-and-National-Language-Support-for-toolkits)

 To learn more about Streams: